Why Is My Dog Or Cat Anemic?

 The Feline Immunodeficiency Virus

 As with FLV, feline immunodeficiency virus (FIV) often causes anemia in cats through its effect on bone marrow.
 Complicating matters, cats with FIV often have poor appetites and will not eat a balanced diet.
 Diets low in iron, and vitamin B-12 can exacerbate these anemias.
 Cats with FIV or FLV may also have decreased resistance to the blood parasites that often cause anemia in themselves.
-You can read more about feline immunodeficiency virus through this link , about one of those parasites, haemobartonella (Mycoplasma haemophilus), here and the other, ehrlichia, here.
+You can read more about feline immunodeficiency virus through this link .

 Fight Abscesses In Cats

 Indoor/outdoor cats that fight, as well as unneutered stray tomcats are very susceptible to septicemias (bacteria in the blood stream) and subcutaneous abscesses.
 These often result in toxic, non-regenerative anemias early in the condition.
-Once the infections coalesce into an abscess and begin to drain, the anemia almost always subsides unless the pets are already positive for FLV, FIV or both of these virus.
+Once the infections coalesce into an abscess and drains, the anemia almost always subsides unless the pets are already positive for FLV, FIV or both those virus.

-Many forms of cancer liberate products into the bloodstream that suppress the formation of red blood cells in the bone marrow.
-Generally, cancers that cause anemia are the more life-threatening forms of cancer.
+Many forms of cancer liberate toxic products into the bloodstream that suppress the formation of red blood cells in the pet’s bone marrow.
+Generally, the cancers that cause anemia are the more life-threatening forms of cancer.
 Small, benign tumors do not cause anemia.
-In certain types of cancer, erythropoietin production by the kidneys, as well as its activity on the bone marrow, is inhibited by cancer-produced cytokines (the substances that mediate inflammation) as well as by chemotherapeutic drugs drugs.
+In certain types of cancer, erythropoietin production by the kidneys, as well as its activity on the bone marrow, is inhibited by cancer-produced cytokines (the substances that mediate inflammation).
+Chemotherapeutic drugs – drugs used by veterinarians to combat cancer , autoimmune or allergic disease are also capable of causing non-regenerative anemia.
 You can read more about cancer in pets through this this link.

 Anemia Due To Kidney Failure

-Kidney failure in animals leads to a buildup of toxic waste in the blood stream that suppresses blood cell formation (uremia ).
-In chronic renal failure, the pet’s kidneys cease to produce sufficient amounts of a hormone, erythropoietin, necessary for blood cell formation in the bone marrow.
-Human erythropoietin has been available since 1989.
-However, it has not worked as well as we had hoped in animals because each animal species’ erythropoietin is slightly different from the other.
+Kidney failure in all animals leads to a buildup of toxic waste products in the blood stream that suppresses red blood cell formation (uremia ).
+In chronic renal failure, your pet’s kidneys cease to produce sufficient amounts of a hormone, erythropoietin, necessary for blood cell formation in the bone marrow.
+Human erythropoietin has been available to veterinarians since 1989.
+However, it has not worked as well as we had hoped in dogs and cats because each animal species’ erythropoietin is slightly different from the other.
 Most cats eventually build up immunity to human erythropoietin.
-Perhaps, the lives of cats suffering from non-regenerative anemia might be improved by administering synthetic (recombinant) feline erythropoietin (rfEPO) developed at Cornell Veterinary School. (ref) There have also been a few studies on treating this problem in cats with gene therapy (ref).
-Studies on the use of canine erythropoietin were also underway at that School (ref).
-But since there has been a 10-year lapse in publications and announcements about those therapies, they must not have turned out to be as promising as initially hoped.
-You can read more about kidney failure in cats through this link and in dogs here and here.
+Perhaps, the lives of cats suffering from non-regenerative anemia might be improved by administering synthetic (recombinant) feline erythropoietin (rfEPO) developed at Cornell Veterinary School. ( read here ) I do not believe that it is readily available.
+There have also been a few studies on treating this problem in cats with gene therapy ( read here ).
+Studies on the use of canine erythropoietin were also conducted. ( read here ) Since nothing more was published since then, I assume results were not as promising as initially hoped.